jsoliveir/open-vpn/README.md

 * OTP Authentication

 When you start the VPN server a web server is also started serving a web page with instructions about how to connect to the VPN server.
-The web app also generates a QR code to be scanned by an Authenticator App if OTP auth is enabled.
+The web app also generates a QR code to be scanned by an Authenticator App.

 ## Configuration variables (with default values):